piyook/mock-api-framework-template/README.md

 The framework is written in TypeScript and can :

 - Serve data from static files (JSON or text)
-- Serve media : Images and Videos
+- Serve media : Images (which can be dynamically resized using url parameters) and Videos
 - Serve markdown files
 - Be used to write and test AWS Lambda Functions
 - Use custom middleware to transform input/output